grubersjoe/slide-menu/README.md

 ## Options

-You can pass an options array as argument to the slideMenu() constructor.
+You can pass an options object as argument to the slideMenu() constructor.

 Option | Description | Valid values | Default
 --- | --- | --- | ---